donatj/prefwatch/README.md

 [![CI](https://github.com/donatj/prefwatch/actions/workflows/ci.yml/badge.svg)](https://github.com/donatj/prefwatch/actions/workflows/ci.yml)

+Watch system perference plists for changes and report

-prefwatch monitors macOS preference files for changes.
+`prefwatch` monitors macOS preference files for changes.
 It watches `~/Library/Preferences` for plist file modifications.
 When a preference file changes, it prints a unified diff of the changed values to the console.

 ## Installation